Crisis Management and Crisis Resource Management

-Crisis Management Training focuses on cognitive and non-technical skills relevant to high performance.
-The objective of this is to explore the psychological, interpersonal and environmental factors which influence patient care - particularly during conditions which are unexpected, life threatening and involve time pressure.
+Crisis Management Training focuses on cognitive and non-technical skills relevant to high performance by health care teams.
+CM explores the psychological, interpersonal and environmental factors which influence patient care - particularly during conditions which are unexpected, life threatening and involve time pressure.

-While a variety of educational techniques are commonly used in combination (including games, video discussion and table-top exercises) training is typically centred on "immersive scenarios” using scenarios and environments that are typical of the learners’ workplace.
+While a variety of educational techniques are commonly used in combination (including games, video discussion and table-top exercises) training is typically centred on "immersive scenarios" using scenarios and environments that are typical of the learners’ workplace.
 For example, an operating theatre for anaesthetists, a dental surgery for dentists, and a mobile army medical unit for defence forces personnel.
 Scenarios are followed by group debrief, often employing video-replay.

 Is a specific form of Crisis Management training.
-CRM follows a particular educational doctrine focusing on key non-technical skills considered essential for high performance during an emergency.
-It has been derived from the aviation industry (Crew Resource Management (CRM)) and introduced to the health sector via the doctrine of David Gaba in Anaesthesia Crisis Resource Management (ACRM).
+CRM follows a particular educational doctrine that has been derived from the aviation industry (Crew Resource Management (CRM)) and introduced to the health sector via the doctrine of David Gaba in Anaesthesia Crisis Resource Management (ACRM).
 There are seven key behaviours:

 - Know your environment

 - Prepare and plan

 - Allocate attention wisely and use all available resources